Black History Month

 Tidewater Community College celebrates Black History Month 2022 with a virtual keynote address by Gina Paige on Feb.
 23, 2022 at 6:30 p.m.

 Paige is president and co-founder of African Ancestry, Inc., a service that helps people track their heritage to a specific region and people group.
 African Ancestry is the world leader in tracing maternal and paternal lineages of African descent helping more than 750,000 people re-connect with the roots of their family tree.

 The event is Sponsored by the TCC’s Virtual Student Center; the Business, Computer Science & IT Pathway; and the Student Resource and Empowerment Center.

 Martin Luther King Jr. Recognition Program

-Each year, Tidewater Community College honors the legacy of Dr. Martin Luther King Jr. with a distinguished service award to a TCC faculty or staff member, and provides a scholarship to a TCC student.
+Each year, Tidewater Community College honors the legacy of Dr. Martin Luther King Jr. during Black History Month with a distinguished service award to a TCC faculty or staff member, and provides a scholarship to a TCC student.

-Recipients of the Martin Luther King Jr. Scholarship and the College Distinguished Service Award will be recognized at a luncheon in February as part of the TCC Black History Month keynote address and program.
+Recipients of the Martin Luther King Jr. Scholarship and the College Distinguished Service Award will be recognized at a virtual event in February as part of the TCC Black History Month keynote address and program.